Unity A Must To Foil Evil Designs Of Pakistans Enemies: Defence Analysts - UrduPoint

 Unity A Must To Foil Evil Designs Of Pakistan's Enemies: Defence Analysts

-Recalling spirit of September 6, 1965, renowned defence experts on Wednesday urged the nation to forge unity among all ranks to foil evil designs of the country enemies and meet the present day challenges

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Sep, 2020 ) :Recalling spirit of September 6, 1965, renowned defence experts on Wednesday urged the nation to forge unity among all ranks to foil evil designs of the country enemies and meet the present day challenges.
+ISLAMABAD, Sep 6 (UrduPoint / Pakistan Point News - 6th Sep, 2020 ) :Recalling spirit of September 6, 1965, renowned defence experts urged the nation to forge unity among all ranks to foil evil designs of the country enemies and meet the present day challenges.

 They called for emulating the same spirit and national determination to thwart existing threats, emanating from across the eastern and western borders.